How to use scores in your calculations

 How to use

-In the article below we will describe how to use scores in your calculations.
+In the article you're reading now we describe how to use scores in your calculator blocks.
 For global instructions about the calculator block, please have a look at this article.

 Scoring helps you to quickly calculate certain values, based on the given answers.
 This lets you score all options of question blocks where the respondent can choose from a list of options, for example a dropdown block, radio buttons block or a picture choice block (single and multiple selection).